Grizzly I cruiser: History

 After the fall of France, it was decided the nascent Canadian armoured divisions would be equipped by tanks produced in Canada.
-The result was the Ram cruiser tank, based on the chassis and running gear of the US M3 Lee; Rams were produced by the Montreal Locomotive Works (MLW) from 1941 to 1943.
+The result was the Ram cruiser tank, based on the chassis and running gear of the US M3 Lee medium tank; Rams were produced by the Montreal Locomotive Works (MLW) from 1941 to 1943.
 The M3 was succeeded by the superior M4 Sherman.
 The Allies agreed to standardise on the M4, and MLW began producing the Grizzly in August 1943.

 Grizzly production halted when it became apparent US production would be sufficient.
 Instead, MLW produced the Sexton self-propelled gun Mk II.
 The Sexton Mk II used the Grizzly chassis, with the upper hull modified to carry the Commonwealth standard QF 25 pounder gun.
-The Sexton was the Commonwealth counterpart to the US M7 Priest.
-A small batch of Grizzly medium tanks were fitted with an Ordnance QF 17-pounder for training but none saw action.
+The Sexton was the Commonwealth counterpart to the US 105 mm self-propelled howitzer M7 Priest.
+Some Grizzly medium tanks were fitted with an Ordnance QF 17-pounder (as per the Sherman Firefly) and used for training in Canada.

-After the war, a number of Grizzly tanks and Sexton self-propelled guns were sold to Portugal as part of the NATO military assistance program.
+After the war, 55 Grizzly tanks, 40 Grizzly based armoured personnel carriers and a number of Sexton II self-propelled guns were sold to Portugal as part of the NATO military assistance program.
 They were retired in the 1980s.

 Design

 The Grizzly left the factory with the standard US 13 tooth sprocket.

 The CDP tracks and 17 tooth sprocket, generally associated with the Grizzly were not introduced until after Grizzly production ceased.
-Those, along with the heavier duty bogie units were developed for the Sexton, 25 pounder SP gun.
+Those, along with the heavier duty bogie units were developed for the Sexton 25 pounder SP gun.
 At some later point, Grizzlies were retrofitted with the new sprocket and tracks.
 The CDP track was lighter and simpler than the standard US tracks and did not require rubber, which was scarce since the Japanese advance into Southeast Asia and the conquest of Malaya.

 Some were converted into the Skink anti-aircraft tank with a turret mounting four 20 mm Polsten guns.